GoogleCloudPlatform/flink-on-k8s-operator/docs/flink_job_cluster_guide.md

 This Helm Chart is an addition to the [existing](https://github.com/GoogleCloudPlatform/flink-on-k8s-operator/tree/master/config/samples) way of deploying Flink job clusters.

 ### Why use the Helm Chart?
-- Using this Chart enables you to easily configure many Flink job clusters based on a single template
-- It enables you to use configuration manifests that belong to each other from a central place e.g. ```PodMonitor```
+A typical Helm chart will usually include all of the manifests which you would manually apply with kubectl as templates, along with a ```values.yaml``` file for quick management of user preferences, so it becomes a one-step process to manage all of these resources as a single resource.
+Since Flink job clusters are currently deployed with just one YAML file, it might seem like the helm chart is unnecessary.
+However, the more components are added, such as a ```PodMonitor``` or ```Services``` in the future, the easier it will be to manage those manifests from a central ```values.yaml```.
+Helm also supports various deployment checks before and after deployment so it integrates well with CI/CD pipelines.
+Some of these benefits are listed below:

+- Easy configuration as you just have to configure or enable features in the ```values.yaml``` without much knowledge of the entire chart
 - You can use helm operations such as ```helm --dry run``` to check for any errors before deployment
-- You can rollback to a previous functioning release with the ```--atomic``` flag
+- Automated rollback to a previous functioning release with the ```--atomic``` flag
+- Manual rollbacks to previous revisions possible with ```helm rollback```
-- Helm includes release versioning
+- Helm includes release versioning which can be checked by using the ```helm list <namespace>``` command

 ## Prerequisites